 With 3D LUT Profiles, you have the same wide visual variety of creative grades as you would with actions, and then some.
 An individual profile, in reality, has multiple grades within it, depending on how you adjust the base image using the Camera Raw adjustments.
 Since the profile is being applied to the Raw above the adjustments level, the results become different according to the changes you make to the image it's acting upon.

 We use LUTs to create our profiles, but they're not created in Photoshop using layers.
 Instead, we use an incredible piece of software called 3D LUT Creator.
-The adjustment environment that 3D LUT Creator provides is super robust and a skilled operator can perform incredible shifts in value and hue while preserving the fidelity of the transitional areas within an image, which often suffers hard in a really severe manipulation in Photoshop.
+The adjustment environment that 3D LUT Creator provides in ACR and Lightroom is super robust and a skilled operator can perform incredible shifts in value and hue while preserving the fidelity of the transitional areas within an image, which often suffers hard in a really severe manipulation in Photoshop.
 We built our LUTs the right way up front to fuel a powerful profile.

 Since the LUT is applied in Raw as a profile, it's working outside the actual Raw adjustments, "on top" of everything, so you are free to use all of the sliders starting at their zero position.
 This is huge.
 It completely solves the "up against the wall" problem and gives you the full range of adjustments that you'd normally expect when you open a native Raw file.